INVESTIGATION OF THE AMERICAN DENTAL ASSOCIATION (ADA)

 Posted Feb 22, 2013

-Are children dying because of lack of fluoride?
-No, they're dying because they consume too much sugar, plus the ADA does everything in its power to be exempt from medicare.
+Are children in pain or sometimes even dying because of lack of fluoride?
+No, their poor dental health is from inadequate dental hygiene and consuming too much sugar, plus the ADA does everything in its power fighting against tax-funded dental healthcare and mid-level practitioners.
 This investigation reveals how the ADA maintains its exemption from Medicare and also how -- and why -- they enforce water fluoridation (because they profit from it!), not just at the federal level but also in each state, trickling down to Portland's own "Healthy Kids Healthy Portland".

 2012-02-09: Access to Dental Care: A National Scandal